philbertrupkins/ansible_quickies/nmap_const_dyn_inv/README.md

 ### Summary:

-Quick dynamic ansible inventory using nmap and constructor plugins to discover devices.
+Quick dynamic ansible inventory using nmap and constructed plugins to discover devices.
 Useful for homelab.
+Tweak as needed for your environment.

+### Important Files:
+* ansible.cfg
+* inventory/10_nmap_inventory.yml
+* inventory/20_nmap_constructed.yml

 ### Environment: